Computer Science (COMP) 501

 Faculty: Faculty of Science and Technology

-COMP 501 provides an industrial-strength coverage of Java programming, including the important core packages; however, one cannot cover all aspects of Java in a single course in any depth.
-Those areas that are not covered in great depth compose core elements of other courses.
+COMP 501: Systems Development with Emerging Technology provides an industrial-strength coverage of Java programming, including the important core packages; however, all aspects of Java cannot be covered in a single course in any depth.
+Those areas not covered in great depth compose core elements of other courses.
 For instance, the material for programming in a server environment (networking, distributed systems, enterprise beans, servlets, JSP) is limited.
-However, these areas will be covered in courses covering e-commerce, website technology, and distributed systems.
+However, these areas will be examined in courses covering e-commerce, website technology, and distributed systems.

-- Explore the features of Java programming, such as GUI programming, component programming (beans), networking and distributed programming, and multimedia (Java 3D and Java Media Framework).
+- perform GUI programming, component programming (beans), networking and distributed programming, and multimedia (Java 3D and Java Media Framework).

-- Explore several areas of emerging Java technology through a review of the learning materials, as well as a significant self-directed study project in one of the following areas: Java Beans, Java 3D, Java Media Framework, Design Patterns, and XML.
+- analyze the areas of emerging Java technology through a review of the learning materials and a significant self-directed study project in one of the following areas: Java Beans, Java 3D, Java Media Framework, Design Patterns, and XML.

 - Unit 0: Preparation